marlluslustosa/Floccus-WebDavDocker/README.md

 # Comments

- * Edit 'user' and 'pass' (LoFloccus navigator plugin credentials).
+ * Edit 'user' and 'pass' (Floccus navigator plugin credentials).

  * "$PWD"/bookmarks = is the folder where you want to save the bookmark file.
 It can be a folder inside a dropbox repository, google drive, syncthing, rsync, etc.